 Sunroom Boutique.
 Courtesy of South Congress Hotel.

 7. Shop Local on South Congress.
 Vintage shops, used bookstores and unique gift shops abound in this eclectic, funky stretch studded with casual eateries, cafes and bars.
-While you’re here, marvel at the costumes at Lucy in Disguise with Diamonds, shop Mexican folk art and jewelry at Tesoros Trading Company, find your next staple piece at Sunroom and pick up a pair of cowboy boots at Allens Boots.
+While you’re here, find your next staple piece at Sunroom and pick up a pair of cowboy boots at Allens Boots.
 Guys won’t want to miss the trendy styles at hot spots like Co-Star and Service Menswear.

 8. Go bat watching.
 Yes.
 Bats!
 Austin has the largest urban bat colony in North America.
 Park yourself near the Congress Avenue Bridge at dusk or take a sunset cruise on Lady Bird Lake from April to October to witness more than 1.5 million bats spiral into the summer sunset.